brittany-johnson/react-todo/README.md

 navigateForward += 1
 navigateBackwards -= 1

-Day ->
+Date ->
 Each month has either 28, 30, or 31 days.
 During a leap year an extra day is added to Feb.
 The day must check for the state of the month and the state of the year.
 Because there is now extra month data, I'm thinking of changing my months array into a months array of objects instead of an array of strings.

 I will also create an array for the leap years

-The value of Day must not be greater than 31
+The value of Date must not be greater than 31

 Jan - 31